barseghyanartur/django-fobi/docs/index.rst

 Selenium
 --------
+For browser tests you may choose between Firefox and PhantomJS.
+PhantomJS is faster, Firefox tests tell you more.
+Both cases require some effort and both have disadvantages regarding the installation (although once you have them installed they work perfect).

 Latest versions of Firefox are often not supported by Selenium.
 Current version of the Selenium for Python (2.53.6) works fine with Firefox 47.
 Thus, instead of using system Firefox you could better use a custom one.

+For PhantomJS you need to have NodeJS installed.

 Set up Firefox 47
 ~~~~~~~~~~~~~~~~~